W427697/Discord-/docs/api/portable-stories-playwright.md

 <Callout variant="warning">

+Your project must be using React 18+ to use the portable stories API with Playwright CT.

 **Using `Next.js`?** The portable stories API is not yet supported in Next.js with Playwright CT.

 <!-- **Using `Next.js`?** Next.js requires specific configuration that is only available in [Jest](./portable-stories-jest.md).
 The portable stories API is not supported in Next.js with Playwright CT. -->